danishdtp/pythonScripts/copyTablesToExcelSheet/README.md

 For Windows and Linux

 ## 🛠️ Description
+This script finds all the 8 digit numbers in the copied text and pastes them into the excel sheet.
+The digit numbers can be changed according to the requirement.
+It is useful for works where you quickly need to extract numbers from the table, usually online portal and paste them into excel\
+With this script you won't even need to have Spreadsheet program installed let alone open the excel or other spreadsheet program.
+You only need to specify the location of excel file\
 Scripts executes in following steps:
 - Reads text from the system clipboard
 - Finds all distinct 8-digit numbers